Waltz with Bashir: Critical response

 IndieWire named the film the tenth best of the year, based on the site's annual survey of 100 film critics.
 Xan Brooks of The Guardian called it "an extraordinary, harrowing, provocative picture."
 The film was praised for "inventing a new cinematographic language" at the Tokyo Filmex festival.
 The World Socialist Web Site's David Walsh described it as a "painfully honest" anti-war film and "one of the most extraordinary and haunting films at the Toronto film festival."
 Despite the positive critical reception, the film was only moderately commercially successful in Israel itself.

 Several writers described the film as part of the Israeli "shooting and crying" tradition (where soldiers express remorse about their actions, but do not do anything concrete to remedy the situation), but Folman has disputed this.
+Prof. Raya Morag has focused her analysis of the film as embodying an important stage in the rise of "perpetrator trauma".

 Lebanon screening

-The film is banned in some Arab countries (including Lebanon), with the harshest criticism in Lebanon, as the film depicts a vague and violent time in Lebanon's history.
+The film is banned in some Arab countries (including Lebanon), with the harshest criticism in Lebanon, as the film depicts a controversial period in Lebanon's history.
 A movement of bloggers, among them the Lebanese Inner Circle and +961, have rebelled against the Lebanese government's ban of the film, and have managed to get the film seen by local Lebanese critics.
 In defiance of the government's request to ban it, the film was privately screened in Beirut in January 2009 in front of 90 people.
 Since then, many screenings have taken place, and unofficial copies of the film are also available in the country.
 Folman saw the screening as a source of great pride: "I was overwhelmed and excited.
 I wish I could have been there.
 I wish one day I'll be able to present the film myself in Beirut.
 For me, it will be the happiest day of my life."